positron-solutions/dslide/README.md

 See the `dslide-action-hide-markup` which is by default added to `dslide-default-actions` and hides markup on every slide.
 The lifecycle of actions and their methods for obtaining the current slide's heading make them very good for per-slide behavior.

+<a id="org2ba0183"></a>

 ## Steezing Org

-Not unique to dslide, if you want more professional looking results, you will likely need to make your org a bit prettier.
+This is not unique to dslide, but if you want more professional looking results, you will likely need to make your org a bit prettier.

 The setup used for the Positron's YouTube demos is not much more complex than this well-documented setup by [System Crafters](https://systemcrafters.net/emacs-tips/presentations-with-org-present/).
 Also see Prot's [further](https://protesilaos.com/codelog/2020-07-17-emacs-mixed-fonts-org/) documentation on customizing org mode faces and fonts.